tolstinator/parser-og/README.md

-# parser-sites
+# parser-og
 This application was created with next goal:

-- collection of information from any sources.
+- collection of information from old-games.ru.
 - write it to sql DB (PostgreSQL) in a convenient form.

-At the moment has been implemented collection information from sql.ru about vacancies.